MariusArhaug/AlarmClockCLI/README.md

 ### How to run

-Run `make test` in the root directory and the tests should be compiled and run.
+Run `make test` in the root directory and the tests should be compiled and ran.

 ### Test case #1